cantti/dotnet-helper.nvim/README.md

   "cantti/dotnet-helper.nvim",
   -- default config
   opts = {
-    autocommands = {
+    -- create autocommands to insert c# class when enterin an empty C# file autocommands = {
       enabled = true,
-      use_block_ns = false,
+      -- use block {} namespace for new files use_block_ns = false,
     },

+    -- create :Dotnet ... user commands
-    usercommands = {
+    -- if not enabled lua api can be used usercommands = {
       enabled = true,
-      use_block_ns = false,
+      -- use block {} namespace for templates use_block_ns = false,
     },
   },